Nicole Thorne Puts On A Busty Show In Plunging Black Bathing Suit

-Nicole Thorne is one of the hottest women on Instagram, and on Monday morning she proved it with yet another hot pic.
-The model flashed her epic curves as she opted for an eye-popping ensemble.
+Nicole Thorne is one of the hottest women on Instagram, and on Monday morning she proved it with yet another racy pic.
+The model flaunted her epic curves in an eye-popping ensemble.

 In the sexy shot, Nicole looked hotter than ever as she put on a busty show in a plunging black bathing suit.
-The garment included thin straps that showcased her toned biceps and shoulders.
+The garment included thin straps which showcased her toned biceps and shoulders.
 It also featured a low-cut neckline that exposed her massive cleavage.

-The swimwear fit snugly around her petite waist, and was cut high over her curvaceous hips as it accentuated her long, lean legs in the process.
-She added a bit of glam to the outfit by matching her fingernail polish to the suit.
+The swimwear fit snugly around her slim waist and was cut high over her curvaceous hips, accentuating her long, lean legs in the process.
+She added a bit of glam to the look by matching her fingernail polish to the suit.

 Nicole sat in a wooden chair for the shot.
-She placed both of her elbows on the arms of the seat as she used one hand to brush against her face.
+She placed both of her elbows on the arms of the seat and brought one hand to brush against her face.
 Her back was slightly arched and she bent one knee as she pulled the leg in close to her body.
-She shrugged her shoulders while she tilted her head and gave a smoldering stare into the camera.
+She lifted her shoulders, tilted her head and gave a smoldering stare into the camera.

-In the background, some green foliage could be seen as the sunlight beamed down on Nicole’s glowing skin.
-In the caption, she told fans that she couldn’t wait to go to the airport and travel again.
+In the background, some green foliage could be seen as the sunlight beamed down on Nicole's glowing skin.
+In the caption, she noted that she couldn't wait to go to the airport and travel again.
 She also geotagged her location as Bali, Indonesia.

-Her long, dark hair was parted in the middle.
-The locks were styled in loose strands that cascaded down her back.

 "You look amazing," one follower declared.